We Taste-Tested 10 Common Chocolate Ice Cream Brands

 When it comes to flavor, low-calorie ice cream doesn’t hold up.

 That a “healthy” ice cream like Halo Top came in last place wasn’t a huge surprise.
 Because it’s low-fat, there’s simply no chance that it’ll have that same creamy, delicious flavor as, say, Blue Bunny or Edy’s.
 It’s worth noting, though, that Halo Top clocks in it at just 280 calories per pint.
 (That’s nearly half the calories of Edy’s!)

 As a hostess, I wouldn’t try to serve this ice cream for a crowd, but knowing its guilt-free nutrition facts, I may just sneak a scoop or two for myself.

 Flavor is super subjective.
 In this tiny test group, some judges didn’t care for caramel, while others adored it.
 Some preferred a soft scoop, while others liked their ice cream firm and frozen.
 The only way to know your favorite is to try it yourself.

 Want the ultimate ice cream?
 Make it from scratch!
 This way you can customize it to your personal preferences.
-Learn the simplest way to make great-tasting ice cream here.
-No ice cream machine necessary.
+Learn how to make ice cream without a machine.